TOWN OF HUNTINGTON TRIATHLON

 Relay teams must return the timing chip at the finish line in order to receive your results.
 If you are not able to finish any leg of the race, you must turn in your timing chip as soon as possible at the finish line.
 If we do not receive your timing chip you will be charged to replace it (this only applies to relay teams).
 All individual triathlete timing chips are disposable and may be thrown out at the end of the race.

 The race number you receive at packet pickup will be what you must wear during the race.
 The smallest number is the helmet number, the middle sized number is you run number, and the piece with your number on it twice is your bike number.
 While you have this number in print form you will also be receiving body marking on your calf, arm and hand.
 Your free race photos will be tagged by your bib#, so keep it visible at all times.

-You will need to peel the sticker off of its protective paper and place it on the front of your helmet.
+You will need to peel the sticker off of its protective paper and place it on the “front” of your helmet.
 Placing the number on the side of the helmet will make it harder for the USAT Officials, photographers, volunteers and race staff to identify you quickly so please be sure that you place the sticker on the front.

 The run number is the middle sized paper in you race number grouping.
 You will need to wear this number on the run course.
 This number MUST be on the front of you as you cross the finish line.
 You may use safety pins (provided at packet pick-up or chip pick-up) or a race belt to display the number on your front.
 Again, your race photos will be tagged by your bib#.
 So keep it clearly visible!